rancher/rke2-docs/docs/install/ha.md

 This endpoint can also be used for accessing the Kubernetes API.
 So you can, for example, modify your [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file to point to it instead of a specific node.

 Note that the `rke2 server` process listens on port `9345` for new nodes to register.
 The Kubernetes API is served on port `6443`, as normal.
 Configure your load balancer accordingly.
+Note that when adding new nodes to the cluster, additional checks may be required in your load balancer to determine if the server is ready.
+For example, an additional monitoring check in the load balancer for port 6443 can help determine if the node can join the cluster.

 ### 2. Launch the first server node
 The first server node establishes the secret token that other server or agent nodes will register with when connecting to the cluster.